 To create slides with stronger visuals and a clear message, begin by following the steps below.
 Begin creating your own slides or see examples of slides by downloading this starter-template (PPT).

 Step 1.
 Put yourself in your audience's place.

-Use this audience analysis worksheet (PDF) to dive deeper into your audience analysis.
+Use this presentation planning worksheet (PDF) to dive deeper into your audience analysis.

 Step 2.
 Write your presentation as a series of messages.

 Rather than writing a phrase headline and a list of bullet points, instead think about the series of messages you want to share with your audience.
 What are the insights, features or results of the work, product, or idea that you want to share?
 Write these messages out in complete sentences, no more than 20 to 25 words.